 Planning sessions take place every three months to discuss and reach consensus on our activities for the following quarter and to conduct other Section business.All are welcome!
 Our next Planning Meeting will be on Tuesday January 10, to plan our spring activities (April – June).
 We will meet at 7 pm at the home of Inge Brown in Wilder, VT.
 Call her at (802)280-8017 if you need directions.
 All are welcome!
 We need new ideas and new Leaders!

 Following a pot luck supper, the Section’s Annual Meeting is held on a Friday in the fall..
-This year it is scheduled for Friday November11 at Damon Hall in Hartland, VT.
-We will welcome new members, and hear reports of the chairpersons, and elected officers.We begin with a social hour, followed by a potluck supper shared with Hartland Winter Trails Association.
+This year it was held on Friday November11 at Damon Hall in Hartland, VT.
+Wel welcomed new members, and heard reports of the chairpersons, and elected officers.We began with a social hour, followed by a potluck supper shared with Hartland Winter Trails Association.
 Our business meeting concluded the evening.
 We discussed potential Bylaws changes, of which the only substantial one concerns a possible name change for our Section, to make our location clearer to potential new members.

 The Taylor Series